blurstudio/hab/README.md

 }
 ```

+This config would have the URI `project_a/Thug/Animation`.

 #### Config Inheritance

-When resolving a URI it will find the closest exact match, so if `:project_a:Thug` is
+When resolving a URI it will find the closest exact match, so if `project_a/Thug` is
 passed but Thug does not have a config, its parent project_a is used.
 If there is no
 config for project_a, the default config will be used.